Why I'm going from 8-5 grind to helping entrepreneurs feel great and work better

 - Got certified and started working as a personal trainer

-- Launched a medical writing business focused on health literacy and education (Wilson Medical Writing)
+- Launched a freelance medical writing company focused on health literacy and education (Wilson Medical Writing)

 Over time, I noticed “health” and “healthier” are buzzwords.
 Ask yourself, “What is health?”